-A. The NRC staff should discuss the identification of apparent violations with licensees or release inspection reports that document apparent violations to licensees to ensure that corrective actions are initiated to protect the public health and safety and to obtain

-- The potential severity level of a violation; - The proposed amount of a civil penalty; and - The nature or context of an order.
+- A. The NRC staff should discuss the identification of apparent violations with licensees or release inspection reports that document apparent violations to licensees to ensure that corrective actions are initiated to protect the public health and safety and to obtain compliance.
+However, the NRC staff may not discuss or release predecisional enforcement information to licensees or the public.
+Predecisional enforcement information includes, but is not limited to: - The potential severity level of a violation; - The proposed amount of a civil penalty; and - The nature or context of an order.